lukeocodes/wikiinator/docs/Error-Handling-and-UX.md

-# Error Handling and User Experience in GitHub Actions

 ## The Challenge: Making Actions User-Friendly

 GitHub Actions can fail in many ways, but most error messages are cryptic and unhelpful.
 We learned how to create actionable, user-friendly error handling.